The platforms, apps and tools I pay for (and the ones I don’t)

 Even then, there are many levels within the techie VA category because not all tech VAs offer the same services.
 One may specialise in video and photo editing, one may be heavily into website development, and another might be a whizz at creating landing pages or membership sites.

-Virtual Assistants simply use the platforms and tools they need to deliver the services they offer and, as I fall under the techie VA category, I use a number of things you may never need to use.
+Virtual Assistants simply use the platforms and tools they need to deliver the services they offer and, as I fall under the techie VA category, I use several things you may never need to use.

 Platforms, apps and tools I pay for